ospf2fullstack/garyinnerarity.com/docs/terraform/main(tf).md

 # Random Gotchas
 ## Move State (aka., for a specific resource)
 Today, I decided to refactor my folder structure by deployment instead of 'service'.
 So originally, I had all of my S3 service configured in `/modues/s3/`, but now I wanted them to be in `/modules/whateverdeployment/`.
 I rebuilt everything thing and hit the `terraform plan` with all of my buckets flagged for delete!
-Terraform doesn't know that it changed because programatically, it's listed as `module.s3.aws_s3_bucket.my_bucket_name` and the new resource is `module.my_deployment.aws_s3_bucket.my_bucket_name`... did you see that "s3" is now "my_deployment".
+Terraform doesn't know that it changed because programmatically, it's listed as `module.s3.aws_s3_bucket.my_bucket_name` and the new resource is `module.my_deployment.aws_s3_bucket.my_bucket_name`... did you see that "s3" is now "my_deployment".
 That's what we are fixing here.

 Use the move command to migrate the state to the new module.